Best Ways to Store Banana Bread

 My favorite way to store banana bread is in an airtight container.
 That’s because it will block out air effectively, which would otherwise cause banana bread to become a dried-out mess.

-Consider using an airtight container to lock in freshness and keep your banana bread tasting great for up to four days at room temperature or three months in the freezer.
+If you’re planning to scarf down the loaf of banana bread within the next four days, it’s perfectly a-okay to store it at room temperature on your countertop.
+Consider using an airtight container to keep your banana bread fresh for up to four days at room temperature or three months in the freezer.

 Just place a paper towel on the bottom of the container when storing it.
 You need something to absorb excess moisture to avoid the dreaded soggy piece of banana bread.
 (If you’ve tried soggy banana bread, you know what a nightmare it is!).